derekbassett/satisfactory-spot-pricing/readme.md

 ## Overview

-The solution builds upon the [didstopia/satisfactory-server](https://hub.docker.com/r/factoriotools/factorio) Docker image, so generously curated by [the folks over at FactorioTools](https://github.com/orgs/factoriotools/people) (thank you!).
+The solution builds upon the [didstopia/satisfactory-server](https://hub.docker.com/r/factoriotools/factorio) Docker image, so generously curated by (thank you!).

 In a nutshell, the CloudFormation template launches an _ephemeral_ instance which joins itself to an Elastic Container Service (ECS) Cluster.
 Within this ECS Cluster, an ECS Service is configured to run a Satisfactory Docker image.
 The ephemeral instance does not store any saves, mods, Satisfactory config, data etc. - all of this state is stored on a network file system (Elastic File System - EFS).